Covid-19: Rules for travel to and from France

 - The same conditions apply for those who received a vaccine recognised by the French medicines regulator as having similar composition and manufacturing process to one of the European Medicines Agency-authorised vaccines listed above, such as Covishield

 - Seven days after the first dose of a vaccine for anyone who has already had Covid-19

 An EU-wide system launched on July 1, enabling vaccination certificates to be verified throughout the bloc.

 People travelling from the US can use their CDC card to prove their vaccination status, and people coming from the UK can use their NHS vaccination certificates.

-The Canadian government states that "Travellers fully vaccinated have to show a document to prove that they have received a vaccine recognize by the European Medicines Agency."
+The Canadian government states that "Travellers fully vaccinated have to show a document to prove that they have received a vaccine recognized by the European Medicines Agency."